 Often times employers will proactively adhere to the workers’ compensation requirements and pay the benefits owed without hassle.
 However, when an employer fails to do so, the worker (or his or her representative or survivor) must take action.
 In those cases, a claim for those unpaid benefits must be filed in a timely manner; in Georgia, the claim is required to be filed within a year of the accident that caused the loss.
 Because of the complexity of the workers’ compensation system in Georgia, it is best to contact an experienced workers’ compensation attorney for guidance.

-Trust Bader Law Firm, LLC With Your Workers’ Compensation Case
+Trust Bader Scott Injury Lawyers With Your Workers’ Compensation Case

-If you or your loved one has been the victim of a workplace accident and has suffered injuries or has died as a result, contact Bader Law Firm, LLC.
+If you or your loved one has been the victim of a workplace accident and has suffered injuries or has died as a result, contact Bader Scott Injury Lawyers.
 Our experienced and compassionate workers’ compensation lawyers will help you to understand what you are entitled to receive and will help you to make the fullest recovery possible.
 Do not let your fear of the unknown stop you from pursuing what is rightfully yours; contact us today to schedule your complimentary consultation with no obligation.
 Let us help you by contacting us online today.